corda/cordapp-trial-framework/docs/bnms_integration.md

 1. What role will this node play?
 2. What dislpay name should this node have?

 From the BNO node perspective an acceptance protocol for membership acceptance must be provided.
-For the simplicity of the Cordapp trial `MembershipAutoAcceptor` is strongly recommended as a membership acceptance protocol.
+For the simplicity of the GTM trial `MembershipAutoAcceptor` is strongly recommended as a membership acceptance protocol.
 When auto acceptance is enabled any node that requests membership is automatically approved.
 This is poor security in a production network but for the simplicity of a short trial this is the lowest cost implementation.

 The membership acceptor is defined as a subclass of `BNODecisionMaker`.
 An [example reference](../sample_code/business_network/bno_node/customization/DecisionMaker.kt) is provided.